Stefany93/aria-code/README.md

 # aria-code
-WAI-ARIA code and componets used in Stefany's courses
+WAI-ARIA code and components used in Stefany's courses.